blitterated/docker-dev-env/Docker Dev Environment.md

 command.
 You will still need to ensure the 'man-db' package is installed.
 ```

 So the `man` executable has not been replaced.
-Initially I thought it was because there was _already_ and executable in place.
+Initially, I thought it was because there was _already_ an executable in place.
 I tried deleting it first before installing on a new container:

 ```sh
 apt update